kaliop-uk/kueueingbundle/readme.md

     queue and execute them blindly.
     A basic limitation you can implement is to whitelist the commands available for execution via queue messages; this is set up via parameters.yml

+* MessageConsumer and MessageProducer classes to distribute execution of HTTP calls Useful f.e. to distribute link-checking tasks to many concurrent workers

 * MessageConsumer and MessageProducer classes to distribute execution of XMLRPC calls to remote servers (note that you will need to install the phpxmlrpc\phpxmlrpc package for this to work)